ortexx/array-chunk-reader/readme.md

     }

     /*
-    each chunk will wait until all functions(fn) are finished.
+        Each chunk will wait until all functions(fn) are finished.
         Only then will a pause of the specified length and the next segment to be launched.
         If the function returns a promise, all functions in one chunk will be executed in parallel.
     */

     let options = {